mjordan/islandora_scg/README.md

 Optional parameters include `--quantity` (how many sample objects to create; defaults to 5), `--namespace` (the namespace to use for the sample objects; defaults to 'islandora'), and `--pages` (how many pages to add to newspapers, books, and PDFs; defaults to 4).

-## Metadata
+## Sample metadata

 The metadata used for the sample objects is taken, at random, from `includes/sample_metadata.tsv`.
 This metadata is derived from a collection of early-20th century postcards depicting various parts of British Columbia.
 Each tab-delimited record contains a title, a date of publication, one or more place names, one or more subject keywords, and a description.

-If you want to use other metadata for your sample objects, you can replace this file with our own, as long as you follow the povided file's structure: five tab-separated columns (title, date, place name(s), subject keyword(s), and description.
+If you want to use other metadata for your sample objects, you can replace this file with our own, as long as you follow the povided file's structure: five tab-separated columns: title, date, place name(s), subject keyword(s), and description.
 Repeated place names and subject keywords are separated by semicolons.

-In addition, you can use Drupal's theming layer to completely override the way that the MODS datastream is populated.
+If you want additional control of the metadata for your sample objects, you can use Drupal's theming layer to completely override the way that the MODS datastream is populated.
 Just override the islandora_scg_preprocess_islandora_scg_metadata_ds() function and islandora_scg_metadata_ds.tpl.php template file.

 ## Maintainers/Sponsors